obsidianmd/obsidian-developer-docs/en/Plugins/Editor/Editor.md

-The [[obsidian.editor|Editor]] class exposes operations for reading and manipulating an active Markdown document in edit mode.
+The [[Reference/TypeScript API/Editor/Editor|Editor]] class exposes operations for reading and manipulating an active Markdown document in edit mode.

 If you want to access the editor in a command, use the [[Commands#Editor commands|editorCallback]].